sfigg/commercialization-public/docset/customize/mdm/sharedpc-csp.md

 <a href="" id="signinonresume"></a>**SignInOnResume**
 Optional.
 A boolean value that, when set to True, requires sign in whenever the device wakes up from sleep mode.

+> [!Note]
->  **Note**  If used, this value needs to be set before the action on the **EnableSharedPCMode** node is taken.
+> If used, this value must be set before the action on the **EnableSharedPCMode** node is taken.

 The supported operations are Get and Replace.

 The default value is True.

 <a href="" id="sleeptimeout"></a>**SleepTimeout**
-Optional.
-An integer value that specifies the time in seconds that a device sits at the Logon screen before signing the user out.
-Setting this value to 0 prevents the sleep timeout from occurring.
+The amount of time in seconds before the PC sleeps.
+0 means the PC never sleeps.
+Default is 5 minutes.
+This node is optional.

+> [!Note]
->  **Note**  If used, this value needs to be set before the action on the **EnableSharedPCMode** node is taken.
+> If used, this value must be set before the action on the **EnableSharedPCMode** node is taken.

 The supported operations are Get and Replace.

-The default value is 3600 (1 hour).
+The default value changed to 300 in Windows 10, version 1703.
+The default value is 3600 in Windows 10, version 1607.

 <a href="" id="enableaccountmanager"></a>**EnableAccountManager**
 A boolean that enables the account manager for shared PC mode.

+> [!Note]
->  **Note**  If used, this value needs to be set before the action on the **EnableSharedPCMode** node is taken.
+> If used, this value must be set before the action on the **EnableSharedPCMode** node is taken.

 The supported operations are Get and Replace.